 \subsubsection{Hyperbolic Erasure Thresholds}

-Tables~\ref{tab:erasure_hyp} and~\ref{tab:erasure_all} (Appendix~\ref{app:error_rate_tables}) report erasure LER across fine-grained codes.
-The Bolza family ($k = 4$, fine-grained levels $\ell = 2$ through $5$) achieves an erasure threshold of $\varepsilon \approx 8.5$--$9\%$.
+Tables~\ref{tab:erasure_hyp} and~\ref{tab:erasure_all} (Appendix~\ref{app:error_rate_tables}) report photon loss LER across fine-grained codes.
+The Bolza family ($k = 4$, fine-grained levels $\ell = 2$ through $5$) achieves a photon loss threshold of $\varepsilon \approx 8.5$--$9\%$.
 Among the three tessellation families, the $\{8,3\}$ Bolza family shows the widest threshold window.
 Figure~\ref{fig:erasure_threshold} shows the threshold crossing for this family along with the planar honeycomb reference.